Entropic Thoughts

 1. informing it that it is playing a text adventure, and some basic instructions for how to do that;

-2. its internal thinking from the previous turn;
+2. its reasoning from the previous turn;

 3. the output of the game, i.e. the result of the last command it issued; and

-4. some leading questions about what its goals are, what the unsolved puzzles are, etc. to help it keep track of the objective.
+4. some questions about what its goals are, what the unsolved puzzles are, etc. to help it keep track of the objective.

-This prompt is necessary for the most models which otherwise quickly spiral into an obsession over some insignificant part of the game and then never make progress.7 The specific details of the prompt I keep private.
+This prompt is necessary for most models which otherwise quickly spiral into an obsession over some insignificant part of the game and then never make progress.7 The specific details of the prompt I keep private.
 I think it’s a good idea for people keep their personal evaluation tools secret, but publish the results.
 It’s a good counter-weight against all the amazing public benchmark results models can spit out.
 Maybe the more expensive models would outperform the cheaper models without this prompting, but I’m not interested in using llms that way.
-I think of llms as tools that need to be wielded correctly, not magical fairies that solve problems without our intervention.
+I think of llms as tools that need to be wielded correctly, not magical fairies that solve problems without intervention.